Hands up who has stacks of cash to splash on their groceries each week? That’s right…nobody!

 PLUS, we have included a pull out weekly meal planner for your fridge to make the organisation that bit easier!

-The Healthy Mummy is a movement in both Australia and the UK (and hopefully in the U.S, too as it is in the process of being launched this year), with women supporting one another on their journey to a happier and healthier lifestyle.
+The Healthy Mummy is a movement in both Australia and the UK and the USA too, with women supporting one another on their journey to a happier and healthier lifestyle.

 Get this great book online!